reveng007/TryHackMe/README.md

 ### We also got a hint.txt ----> 2500-4500
 ### It will most probably be port numbers through which we can enter, probably ssh!?
-#### Believing that ssh is running,let us a port scanner to check ssh is running or not, if it is running, then we will login via those rsa key that we got previously, else we have to use nmap.
+#### Believing that ssh is running,let us a make port scanner to check ssh is running or not, if it is running, then we will login via those rsa key that we got previously, else we have to use nmap.
 &nbsp;
 ```
 #!/usr/bin/bash